 You can see information about your phone’s GPS fix (top center) and the capturing mode (slider at the top right) on the screen.
 At the time of capturing, you can't switch capture mode so the slider disappears.
 You will see another round, white button appear at the bottom right.
 By tapping this, you can take an extra photo in addition to the ones that get captured automatically.
 When you feel like you’ve captured enough images, tap the red Stop button at the right.

 Capturing in automatic mode with the best GPS fix (this message will disappear after a while)

 The images you gathered in a go will form one sequence.
 You can take as many sequences as you like without exiting the camera screen.

 The default capturing mode is distance-based automatic mode, which means that the app will take images for you automatically after you’ve moved a certain distance (based on your phone’s GPS) or rotated yourself a to a certain degree (based on your phone’s compass).
-You can alternatively set the automatic mode to be based on time instead (in the settings), which will take images after constant time intervals.
+You can alternatively set the automatic mode to be based on time instead (in the settings that you access from the cog wheel at the left), which will take images after constant time intervals.

 You can also use the slider at the top right of the screen and choose the manual mode, where you have to tap the round white button for every image you take.
 In that mode, there is an extra button under the capture button that you can use to mark the beginning of a new sequence.

 Capturing in manual mode